Name The report name. The maximum length is 180 characters.

 Last Calendar Month: Includes data for the previous calendar month.

 Add Filters: (Optional) Additional dimensions by which to filter the data, whether or not the dimensions are included as columns in the report: Account,* Advertiser, Campaign, Placement, Ad, Ad Type, Video, Video Duration, Country, and Package.

 * Account is available for the following report types only when your organization is configured for cross-account reporting: Custom, Site, Segment, Geo, Device, Frequency (by Impression), and Conversion.
-Contact your Adobe account manager for more information about cross-account reporting.
+Contact your Adobe account team for more information about cross-account reporting.

 To apply one or more filters, do the following: